 - a.
 At least 60 credits or the equivalent. - b.
 A minimum of 48 professional Education course credits.
-These should be specified in terms of required and optional courses and the manner in which each of these fulfills the knowledge, skills and attributes (KSAs) requirements for beginning teachers listed in the Alberta government document, Teaching Quality Standard (TQS) Applicable to the Provision of Basic Education in Alberta (Ministerial Order #015/97). - c.
-A minimum of 12 weeks of supervised practicum/field experience (student teaching).
+These should be specified in terms of required and optional courses and the manner in which each of these fulfills the competencies for teachers listed in the Teaching Quality Standard adopted by the Minister. - c.
+A minimum of 12 weeks of practicum/field experience (student teaching) in a kindergarten to Grade 12 program supervised by academic staff of an approved basic professional teacher preparation program.
 An institution should specify whether this experience would be divided into an introductory and an advanced placement and the number of weeks comprising each experience.
 For the elementary area of study, no placement should solely be in a kindergarten setting. - d.
 At least 6 credits in curriculum and instruction (methods). - e.
 At least three credits in each of the administrative (e.g., legal, professional), and social foundations (e.g., historical, philosophical, sociological) of Education; and at least six credits in the psychological (e.g., learning, development) foundations of Education.